Giulia Bonaminio, Ph.D., Associate Dean for Medical Education

 As a Phase 1 Coordinator, Dorothea Paiva supports a variety of Phase I curriculum activities, including the recruitment of community-based physician volunteers who serve as mentors to first and second year students in the preceptor program.
 Additionally, she organizes the Problem-Based-Learning (PBL) cases and schedules PBL facilitators.
 Ms. Paiva received a B.S. in Agriculture from University of Missouri-Columbia and a Master's degree in German Literature from the University of Kansas.
 She taught German at William Jewell College and the University of Kansas, and taught a high-school class for the University of Missouri-Kansas City.
 Her biggest accomplishment has been to raise three outstanding children.

-Anthony M. Paolo, Ph.D., Director of Assessment and Evaluation
+Anthony M. Paolo, Ph.D., Assistant Dean for Assessment and Evaluation

 Dr. Anthony Paolo received his BA in Psychology from Iowa State University, his MA in Educational Psychology from University of Nebraska-Lincoln and his PhD in Counseling Psychology from the University of Kansas.
 He is a Research Associate Professor of Psychiatry and Behavioral Science and Director of Assessment and Evaluation in the Office of Medical Education.
 Dr. Paolo is responsible for the program evaluation of the School of Medicine's curriculum.
 In consultation with the curriculum committees, he designed and implemented the system and continues to enhance and modify it as the curriculum evolves.
 He is a prolific researcher with over 200 publications and presentations.
 In his spare time he enjoys watching the Kansas City Chiefs, playing backgammon, and working on his 40 acre ranch.